jameskn30/portfolio/README.md

 #### Software Engineer Intern
 ##### University of Houston , May 2024 - Aug 2024 (3 months)
-- Developed AI-SERVE, a platform for Houston Food Bank to track and respond to hurricane events
+- Developed AI-SERVE.org , a platform for Houston Food Bank to track and respond to hurricane events
 - Built with Blazor, .NET Core, and MySQL.
 Also used Python for machine learning services.
 - Deployed front-end application on AWS EC2
 - integrated with ML services using AWS lambda and Docker